GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 ####State Variables
  - `this.currentView` ['HV', 'Threhsold', 'Rate'] default: 'Rate' - indicated what information is currently being visualized.
  - `this.currentUnit` ['V', 'ADC Units', 'Hz'] default: 'Hz' - units for current view, correspond by index to `this.currentView`
+ - `this.displayIndex` default: 0 - `x-card` index for the currently displayed card.
  - `this.scale` ['ROOT Rainbow'] default: 'ROOT Rainbow' - color scale name for temperature scale.
  - `this.min = {HV: 0, Threshold: 0, Rate: 0}` - object containing scale minima for respective views
  - `this.max = {HV: 3000, Threshold: 1000, Rate: 10000}` - object containing scale maxima for respective views